pcollinsISL/IVWSource/content/posts/Events/EventsList.md

 #### Review

-This I will fully recommend , no exspensive tickets and all content is free.
-This covers all types of security both cyber and physcial as well as other aspects.
+This I will fully recommend , no expensive tickets and all content is free.
+This covers all types of security both Cyber and physical as well as other aspects.
 2 days recommended as there is so much there to check out.